stephend/citybeautiful.nz/_posts/2017/2017-10-21-the-high-price-trap.md

 ---
 layout: post
 title: Escaping the High Price Trap
+excerpt: "<p>We want house prices to drop for new buyers.
+But we also don't want house prices to drop for existing owners.
+How can that possibly be done?</p>"
 ---

+*This post was expanded slightly on 24/10 for clarity*

 New Zealand went to the polls on 23 September, but only a few days ago did we finally arrange who would form the government.
 It's a historic second in many ways: the second [Labour - New Zealand First government](https://en.wikipedia.org/wiki/New_Zealand_general_election,_2005), the [second-youngest premier](https://en.wikipedia.org/wiki/Edward_Stafford_(politician)), and despite many misconceptions, the [second time the largest party has not been in government](https://en.wikipedia.org/wiki/New_Zealand_general_election,_1928).